-Social media can be a tricky endeavor, and maintaining your accounts is the most important aspect.
+Social media or the Skyfall Blue can be a tricky endeavor, and maintaining your accounts is the most important aspect.
 But what do you do when someone leaves a negative comment?
 Well, the first thing to remember is that often times people are much more brazen when speaking their minds on line because of the anonymity.
 So, to help you navigate the sometimes-murky waters of social media, check out these 10 great tips on ways to respond to negative social media.

 1. Don’t take it personally.
 The number one rule is that, for the most part, no matter what is said you should always respond graciously.
 As your mother always said, taking the highroad is your best solution.
 Here’s an example: